Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: METHODOLOGY

-As shown in Fig.~\ref{fig:framework}, our proposed framework mainly consists of two parts, i.e., multi-modal graph embedding and multi-kernel graph learning.
+As shown in Fig.~\ref{fig:framework}, our proposed framework mainly consists of two modules, i.e., Multi-modal Graph Embedding and Multi-Kernel Graph Learning.

-\textbf{Multi-modal graph embedding} generates a separate graph for each modality by adaptive graph construction.
-Then, multi-graph fusion is performed under the supervision of the function graph $S_{FG}$ and the supervision graph $S_{SG}$.
-Finally, phenotypic information is embedded into the fused graph to generate multi-modal graph $\mathcal{G}$.
+\textbf{Multi-modal Graph Embedding} constructs a separate graph for each modality by adaptive graph construction.
+Then, multi-graph fusion is performed under the supervision of a function graph $S_{FG}$ and a supervision graph $S_{SG}$.
+Finally, phenotypic information is embedded into the fused graph to generate a multi-modal graph $\mathcal{G}$.

-\textbf{Multi-kernel graph learning} acquires heterogeneous information of multi-modal graph $\mathcal{G}$ through convolutional kernels of different sizes.
+\textbf{Multi-Kernel Graph Learning} acquires heterogeneous information of the multi-modal graph $\mathcal{G}$ through convolutional kernels of different sizes.
 Among them, relational attention mechanism is proposed to adjust the weights of individual relations in the multi-modal graph $\mathcal{G}$ with the self-adaptation.
-Finally, cross-kernel discovery tensor is generated by fusing the heterogeneous information and used for autism prediction.
+Finally, a cross-kernel discovery tensor is generated by fusing the heterogeneous information and used for autism prediction.